input-output-hk/engineering/blog/2023-09-22-internship.md

 - an identifier imported from several modules leading to inconsistent annotations in the importing module
 - an identifier exported more than once with inconsistent annotations in the exporting module

-The first case is illustrated with the following example: `foo` is imported from both `Good` and `Wrong` modules but it is deprecated only in `Wrong`'s export list.
+The first case is illustrated with the following example:

 ```haskell
 module Good where